Adam-AKong/fcbtesting/user_stories.md

 <h3>Exception 11</h3>
 If there is an attempted sabotaging of simulated fights, the system will detect when many accounts in the same area vote on the same poll and put a temporary hold on that IP.

 <h3>Exception 12</h3>

-Exception: Invalid character descriptions (i.e. Invincible or 1 hit)

-The system prompt users to put in something reasonable or gives a warning to users about putting in absolute stats.

-<h3>Exception 12</h3>
 If character spam is detected, the system will put a 24 hour cooldown on the profile to give them time to focus on making their existing characters more fleshed out.